Great American Smokeout (GASO)

 is the last full week of October

 Red Ribbon Week is an opportunity to raise awareness and mobilize communities to combat tobacco, alcohol, and drug use among Soldiers and Retirees, their families, Army civilians and contractors.
 It is now the oldest and largest drug prevention program in the nation reaching millions of young people.
 The exact dates that Red Ribbon Week are celebrated may vary among organizations.
-Learn the

 The Army Medical Command officials urge beneficiaries dealing with substance abuse to take advantage of the many available options to prevent and treat substance abuse and disorders.
 Wear your Red Badge proudly and have the courage to say no to drugs!